aamitn/Tagger/README.md

     `javac TagReplacementToolApp.java
     java TagReplacementToolApp`

 4. Set Up the Database: Configure the database connection details in the `trtconfig.json` file.
 You may need to set up your preferred database system (e.g., MySQL) and create the necessary tables (e.g., TABLE1_NAME and TABLE2_NAME) before running the application.
+You can create the database by running the included `tagger.sql` file

 Configuration
 -------------

 Configuration settings are stored in the `trtconfig.json` file.
 Modify this file to adjust database connections, table names, and other parameters.
+This file should be located on the root of C: drive in Windows

 Contributing
 ------------